rdeneau/formation-fsharp/en/fsharp-training-03-types.md

 # Particularity of F♯ types / .NET types

-*Tuple, Record, Union* are :
+*Tuple, Record, Union* are:

-- Immutable
+- Immutable by default
-- Non-nullable
+- Non-nullable by default
 - Equality and structural comparison *(except with fields of `function` type)*
 - `sealed`: cannot be inherited
 - Deconstruction, with same syntax as construction 📍

-Reflects different approaches depending on paradigm:

-- FP: focus on data organized into types
-- OOP: focus on behaviors, possibly polymorphic

 ---